-E54 Dimension Range:
+Range: E54 Dimension

-E13 Attribute Assignment.
-P141 assigned (was assigned by): E1 CRM Entity Subproperty of:
+Subproperty of: E13 Attribute Assignment.
+P141 assigned (was assigned by): E1 CRM Entity

 Scope note: This property records the dimension that was observed in a Measurement activity.

 Dimension can be any quantifiable aspect of Stuff.
 Weight, image colour depth and monetary value are dimensions in this sense.
 One Measurement activity may determine more than one latter case the Physical Stuff does need to be present or extant.